-Metal railing - Preservation + Restoration
+Metal railing - Rehabilitation

 The metal railings along the podium at the church entrance had a decorative element to them as seen in this archival photograph, right.
-Only the front corner portion (at 5th Street) of this historic railing survives while the remainder was replaced with a simple rail when installing the ramp from the parking lot.
-Restore this railing style consistent across the entire front of the podium, ideally using any stored original sections, or if not by replicating the surviving corner section.
+Only the front corner portion (at Fifth Street) of this historic railing survives while the remainder was replaced with a simple rail when installing the ramp from the parking lot.
+Replicate this metal railing design with the same decorative pattern, but which meets todays' code requirements (correct height and gaps) and which will be consistent across the entire front of the podium.